Way Upstream: World Premiere Reviews

 Gillian Bevan is his sophisticated partner in crime, and she was well cast in this production, directed by Ayckbourn and brilliantly designed by Edward Lipscomb.

-Way Upstream is certainly destined for the West End, but should receive some tightening up and adjustments if it is to be as successful as his previous works."
+Like almost all his other plays, Way Upstream is certainly destined for the West End, but should receive some tightening up and adjustments if it is to be as successful as his previous works."

 (The Stage, 15 October 1981)